Find Affordable College Courses

 Raymond, MS

-Hinds Community College landed the #9 spot in the 2023 rankings for the best value associate degree nursing programs.
-Hinds Community College is a fairly large public school located in the fringe town of Raymond.
+Hinds Community College came in at #9 in this year’s edition of the Best Value Nursing Associate Degree Schools in Mississippi ranking.
+Hinds Community College is a large public school located in the fringe town of Raymond.

 Hinds Community College undergraduate students pay an average of $3,750 in in-state tuition and fees each year.
 While working on their Associate Degree, nursing majors at Hinds Community College accumulate an average of around $23,999 in student debt.